Thiruppathi/my-sky/README.md

 ## Testing Evidences
 ###Service Tests - Automated Mocha (TDD & BDD)
-All Services to and From Firebase are tested using Mocha.js
+All Services to and From Firebase are tested using Mocha.js.
+TDD is achieved using Asset.
+BDD is achieved using Expect.js

 ####Customer Location Service Test